Whether it’s on campus or an online degree, our work goes far beyond the farm.

 Graduate Research Assistantships (GRAs) are not viewed as compensation for services rendered, but rather as stipends awarded competitively to eligible students on the basis of academic merit, research potential and sustained scholarly achievement.
 GRAs are offered to M.S. and Ph.D. students and include a stipend and full tuition waiver.
 GRAs are typically supported with departmental/college funding or grant/contract funding, and the GRA stipend is negotiated directly between the student and prospective major professor.

 Students can start a graduate program any semester.
 Prospective students wishing to be considered for GRA support beginning in the fall semester should have completed their application to the graduate program by March 1, and by September 1 in order to be considered for GRA support beginning in the spring semester.
+For general applicants, applications and all other relevant material must be received by the Graduate School at least 45 days before the first day of class of the semester in which the student wishes to begin graduate study.
+International applicants should submit all required materials at least 90 days before the first day of class of the semester in which the student wishes to begin graduate study.
 GRAs may be awarded for multiple years, but continuation of financial assistance is dependent upon satisfactory performance and progress toward degree requirements.

 PRESIDENTIAL GRADUATE RESEARCH FELLOWSHIP PROGRAM